Matinicus Isle, Maine: History

-Matinicus is an Abenaki word meaning "far out island."

-The island was probably long used by the indigenous people of North America as a place for hunting and gathering, and Europeans probably started visiting the island in the 16th century.
 Early documentation of the island comes from John Josselyn's 1671 account of New England:

 Sagadehock to Nova Scotia is called the Duke of York's Province.
 Here Pemaquid, Matinicus, Monhegan, Cape Anawhagen…are all filled with dwelling houses and stages for fishermen, and have plenty of cattle, arable lands and marshes.

 The island is also mentioned in the May 1717 deposition of two sailors whose trading ship was commandeered off of Cape Cod by pirates from the ship Whydah.
 They testified that they were forced to sail north with the pirates (under captain Richard Noland of the Whydah's sister ship Anne Galley), who then took a launch "to Matinicus, where they took a sloop belonging to Colonel [Stephen] Minot, one shallop belonging to Captain [John] Lane and three schooners."

 In March 1726, Lieutenant Governor Dummer of the Massachusetts Bay Colony documented the early tension between the Native Americans and Europeans in a letter to Captain John Giles:

 I very much resent this liberty [the Native Americans at Matinicus] have taken in killing the [livestock] which belong to the English, which is contrary to the Articles of Peace and that common justice which the English and Indians owe to one another.

 In 1750, Ebenezer Hall became the island's first permanent settler.
 Accompanied by his family, he built a house, commenced fishing and farming, and claimed territorial rights to the island.
 He burned the grass on nearby Green Island to produce hay for his livestock, infuriating the Penobscot tribe, who still used the islands for fishing and sealing.
 Twice the tribe wrote letters to Royal authorities in Boston, complaining about Hall.
 In the second, delivered for forwarding on April 25, 1753, to Fort Richmond, they warned, "if you don't remove him in two months, we shall be obliged to do it ourselves."
 Though Hall was ordered to leave Matinicus, he continued his residence there, and the Penobscots waited not two months but a little over four years before taking action.
 After a multiple day siege on his house, they killed and scalped Hall on June 10, 1757.

 In the following decades several families, including that of Ebenezer Hall's son, moved to the island, and at the census of 1790 there was a total population of 59.
 The population continued to grow, and on October 22, 1840, the island was formally organized as a plantation.